zombocom/maildown/README.md

 # Maildown

 [Markdown](http://daringfireball.net/projects/markdown/syntax) for your ActionMailer-generated emails.
-Supports Rails 5.0+

 Also due to the way it's implemented it extends markdown support for any other view you want to look for.
 It could be called `markdown-rails` or something, but this is what I named the gem and I'm sticking with it.

 [![Build Status](https://travis-ci.org/codetriage/maildown.svg?branch=schneems%2F2.0.0)](https://travis-ci.org/schneems/maildown)
 [![Help Contribute to Open Source](https://www.codetriage.com/schneems/maildown/badges/users.svg)](https://www.codetriage.com/schneems/maildown)

+## Maintenance policy

+Follows the Rails maintenance policy https://guides.rubyonrails.org/maintenance_policy.html under "Severe Security Issues".
+Versions of Rails still under maintenance for Severe Security Issues should be expected to work with Maildown.

 ## What?